Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## I crash in Dwemer ruins!

 > A: Known issue.
 Fixed in next update.
 If you don't want to wait download and install [this fix](https://www.nexusmods.com/skyrimspecialedition/mods/53626?tab=files&file_id=260048&nmm=1).
 Choose "merge" when MO2 asks for overwrite.

+## I can't swap naked body on male character!

+> A: Known issue.
+Will be fixed in the next update.